-The main attraction at the Carlsbad Flower Fields are, you guessed it, the flowers.
+The main attraction at the Carlsbad Flower Fields is, you guessed it, the flowers.
 The Giant Ranunculus flowers they grow to be exact.
-Ranunculus are dense-petaled flowers with vibrant colors that look like a box of crayons.
+Ranunculus are dense-petaled flowers with vibrant colors that look like a giant box of crayons when in bloom across acres of land.
 The flowers in Carlsbad are exceptionally fluffy and are bred by Edwin Frazee to make them that way.

 If you're a fan of other kinds of flowers, the Carlsbad Flower Fields still deliver.
 Besides the blossom show, there's a miniature rose garden, a poinsettia greenhouse, a sweet pea maze, and a display that includes each of the more than 180 All-American Rose selection winners since 1940.
 For an extra fee, you can take a wagon ride around the fields or mine for gems in a simulated gold-panning setup.

-- Visitors can buy Flower Fields brand products at the store located at the site.
-Because the Carlsbad Flower Fields are mostly intended for growing bulbs, they sell only one to two percent of the flowers.
-That still amounts to almost a million flower stems, which is a small number compared to the six to eight million bulbs they harvest each year.
+Visitors can buy Flower Fields brand products at the store located at the site.
+Because the Carlsbad Flower Fields are mostly intended for growing bulbs, they sell only one to 2 percent of the flowers.
+That still amounts to almost a million flower stems, which is a small number compared to the 6 to 8 million bulbs they harvest each year.